What is Turmeric?

 Turmeric is a Powerful Antioxidant

-One alternative is to eat foods that are rich in antioxidants as they are a natural antidote to free radicals.
-They are one of the most important reasons for eating fresh fruit and vegetables (and a key reason why people that eat fruit and vegetables regularly live longer).
+One alternative is to eat foods rich in antioxidants as they are a natural antidote to free radicals.
+They are one of the most important reasons for eating fresh fruit and vegetables (and a key reason why people who eat fruit and vegetables regularly live longer).
 Curcumin is one of the most effective antioxidants.
 In addition to acting as an antioxidant, it can also boost the production of the body’s antioxidant enzymes.

 Proven Health Benefits of Turmeric